timdarcy/CurrencyConverter/README.md

 ##Resources Used
 Application was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).
-It utilises a NodeJS server to access a currency API and return the converted value.
+It utilises a currency API and return the converted value.
 The HTTP requests are made using Axios.
 All of this can be found in the package.json file.
 API used is [fixer.io](https://fixer.io/).